 The O-Scope displays the individual GPR trace associated with the backup cursor's current location.
 The vertical axis mirrors the scan's depth scale, with increasing depth from top to bottom.
 The width of the O-Scope peaks represents amplitude.
 Stronger reflections, such as from metal, create larger O-Scope peaks on both sides.
 Phase/polarity is represented by the peaks on either side of a centerline.
-Peaks to the right indicate normal phase/polarity, while peaks indicate the left negative phase/polarity.
-GPR reflections always occur as a series of three peaks.
+Peaks to the right indicate normal phase/polarity, while left indicate peaks to the negative phase/polarity.

 The O-scope is a visualization of the raw data collected by the GPR unit.
 With practice you'll find that the O-Scope is essential for advanced analysis and aligning the horizontal Target Marking line with a target's highest amplitude peak.
-It is also helpful to use the O-Scope when performing functions like hyperbola Matching and Set Depth.
+It is also helpful to use the O-Scope when performing functions like hyperbola matching and Set Depth.
 Lastly, the O-Scope can provide information on data quality, depth penetration, and the presence of external electromagnetic interference.
 Periodic external noise (such as cellular network communication) will make the trace look 'jittery' and jagged, while continuous external noise (such as radio and television transmissions) can cause the trace to shift off the centerline of the O-scope.

-Display Panel: Focus Mode
+Window Options: Focus Mode

 Focus Mode creates an envelope of data that removes phase/polarity information, displaying only amplitude.
 It also collapses hyperbolic tails, transforming hyperbolas into discrete objects.
-Use focus mode to improve visualization of features that may be obscured in non-Focused data.
+Use focus mode to improve visualization of features that may not be obscured in non-Focused data.

 Optimizing Focus Mode requires an accurate dielectric; an incorrect dielectric will result in incomplete collapse of hyperbolas.
-See the Depth Panel section (below) to review methods for calibrating dielectric.
+See the Depth Panel section (below) to discover methods for calibrating dielectric.

-The removal of hyperbolic tails can reveal targets that are closely spaced, or expose deeper targets obscured by hyperbolic tails from shallow reinforcement elements and other materials within the slab.
+The removal of hyperbolic tails can reveal targets that are closely spaced, or deeper targets obscured by hyperbolic tails from reinforcement elements and other materials within the slab.